- About the Camp

 Because international mail can be slow, we will scan and e-mail your camper's letters instead of sending them in the mail.
 We will provide you with updates as to your daughter’s arrival at camp via phone, email or text (whichever you prefer).

-We also have a One-Way Email system that you can use to send your daughter emails.
+We also have a one-way email system that you can use to send your daughter emails.
+You can do so through your CampInTouch account.
 She will not be able to respond via email, but will receive the messages from you daily.

 - 4. Where will my daughter store her Passport?More